smileinnovation/weblog/_posts/2020-10-09-where-do-i-start-my-journey-to-headless-ecommerce.md

 ---
 layout: post
 url: https://medium.com/@/27a7043f29dd
-title: Where do I start my journey to headless eCommerce?
+title: "Where do I start my journey to headless eCommerce?"
 subtitle: You shouldn’t think about an e-commerce platform as a one-fit-all solution because there is no such thing, the devil hides in the details…
 slug: where-do-i-start-my-journey-to-headless-ecommerce
 description:
-tags: ecommerce,jamstack,headless,serverless,headless-commerce
+tags:
+- ecommerce
+- jamstack
+- headless
+- serverless
+- headless-commerce
-author: Fabien GASSER
+author: fagas
-username: fabien.gasser
 ---

-# Where do I start my journey to headless commerce?

 ![An open road to create a unique way to interact with your customers.](/assets/images/posts/0*7OYfxSA16zi39izZ)